 Green bean casserole needs to cook for about 40 minutes at 350°F. If your green bean casserole has been in the fridge, you will likely need to add some extra time!

-Yes, it can be made up to 48 hours ahead of time.
-Add about 10 minutes to the baking time.
+Yes, it can be prepared up to 48 hours ahead of time.
+Add about 10 minutes to the cook time when reading to bake.

 Yes, this casserole can be frozen.
 Prepare as directed and freeze before baking.
 Thaw in the fridge overnight and bake as directed adding 10 minutes to the baking time.